Rosie401/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: >-
-      I am passionate about crafting seamless user experiences and always up for a creative challenge.Fun fact: I’m a fan of historical stories!
+      I am passionate about crafting seamless user experiences and always up for a creative challenge.Fun fact: I’m a fan of historical stories
     text: >
       I am passionate about crafting seamless user experiences and always up for a creative challenge.